 Benefit #5: Easier to Buy a Home or Car

-Good credit can help you buy a house with a good mortgage rate or a car with low financing.
-Borrowing money to own a home or vehicle may come at a price that includes principal and interest.
+Good credit can help you buy a house with a good mortgage rate or a car with affordable financing.
+Borrowing money to own a home or vehicle comes at a price that includes principal and interest.
 Consumers with good credit may qualify for 0% annual percentage rate loans for a car, where no APR means no interest or finance charges.
 Establishing good credit may also improve your likelihood of obtaining a low-APR mortgage, which translates to lower debt repayment obligations.

-Automotive consumers had an average credit score of 732 for new vehicle purchases and 665 for used vehicle purchases in the second quarter of 2021, according to Experian’s quarterly report for that period of April through June.
+Automotive consumers had an average credit score of 738 for new vehicle purchases and 678 for used vehicle purchases in the fourth quarter of 2022, according to Experian’s quarterly report.
 This shows the average automotive consumer boasted good credit within the prime category of low risk.

 Benefit #6: More Apartment Lease Options